tomjoht/learnapidoc/_includes/content/activities/stoplight_studio_tutorial.md

 In this tutorial, you'll use Stoplight Studio to create a valid OpenAPI specification, using the OpenWeatherMap as the sample API.

 {% if page.permalink == "/workshop.html" %} Note that this version of the activity is an abbreviated version of the tutorial at [Fastest Way to Create an OpenAPI Specification Document (Using Stoplight Studio)](pubapis_openapis_quickstart_stoplight.html).
-To complete the activity during the workshop, I removed the sections about how to re-use parameters and responses; I also shortened the number of parameters and response values to enter. {% endif %}
+To complete the activity during the workshop, I removed the sections about how to re-use parameters and responses; I also shortened the number of parameters and response values to enter into Stoplight Studio. {% endif %}

 ### Set up a project in Stoplight Studio